ibois-epfl/Cockroach-documentation/index.md

 ### Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
 We are more than welcoming in having contribution to Cockroach.
 We have also a Slack channel.
-Just send an email to [Petras Vestartas](petras.vestartas@epfl.ch) or [Andrea Settimi](andrea.settimi@epfl.ch)
+Just send an email to [Petras Vestartas](petras.vestartas@epfl.ch) or [Andrea Settimi](andrea.settimi@epfl.ch).

 #### Thank you to the contributors of Just the Docs!